About the positions

 Who are we looking for?

-All posts are available at Lecturer or Senior Lecturer/Reader (equivalent to Assistant or Associate Professor), subject to eligibility.
+With the exception of the Chair in Cybersecurity and Assistant Professor in Computing Science (Singapore), all other posts are available at Lecturer or Senior Lecturer/Reader (equivalent to Assistant or Associate Professor), subject to eligibility.

 We welcome applications from exceptional individuals who are delivering the highest quality research that match our priority areas.

 For Grade 7 or 8 (lecturer), we believe the following attributes are important:

 |Research Excellence||An emerging track record of outstanding research and potential to deliver impact.
 Shows a strong awareness of the international context of the research and starting to show evidence of recognition in the community on an international scale.|